MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/copy-and-publish-build-artifacts.md

 > [!IMPORTANT]
 >
-> If you're using VSTS, or Team Foundation Server (TFS) 2017 or newer, then we recommend that you do not use this deprecated task.
+> If you're using Azure Pipelines, or Team Foundation Server (TFS) 2017 or newer, then we recommend that you do not use this deprecated task.
 Instead, use the **Copy Files** and **Publish Build Artifacts** tasks.
 See [Artifacts in Team Build](../../build/artifacts.md).

 ::: moniker-end